hafsalaeeque/Portfolio/Michelin_Stars/README.md

 At this point I selected the KNN model with 7 neighbors as the model that I wanted to try to optimize.
 Spun up a AWS compute instance and used it to run a GridSearch CV.

+---
 #### Conclusion
 My final Predictions were Fiola Mare, Masseria, Fiola, Preserve, Obelisk, Del Campo, Woodberry Kitchen and Centrolina.
 All of which would be awarded one star.

 Out of the 12 Restaurants that recieve Michelin Stars, only 8 were actually in my modelling data.
 _(Minibar, Blue Duck Tavern, The Dabney, Fiola, Masseria, Plume, The Inn at Little Washington, Rose's Luxury)_

 With my final model I predicted 2 of the possible 8 I could have gotten.
 _(Fiola, Masseria)_

 If i went with my original Logistic Regression I would have got 4 of 12 right.
-_(Plume, The Inn at Little Washington, Blue Duck Tavern, Minibar)
+_(Plume, The Inn at Little Washington, Blue Duck Tavern, Minibar)_

 Different models came to different conclussions of correct information.
 In the future when faced with a similar project I am definitely going to incorporate an element of multiple model aggregation, such as a voting classifier.